Charitable Giving Strategies to Boost Your Financial Plan

 Giving Tuesday marks the beginning of the charitable season—a moment when individuals and families across the world reflect on how they can give back.
 What many people don’t realize, however, is that charitable giving can also be an incredibly effective part of a long-term financial strategy.

-At Saxon Financial Group, we regularly work with Oil & Gas professionals who want to support meaningful causes while also strengthening their personal financial plan.
+At Saxon Financial Group, we work with Oil & Gas professionals who want to support meaningful causes while also strengthening their personal financial plan.
 The right approach can help you reduce taxes, increase the impact of your giving, and create a legacy that lasts well beyond the holiday season.
-Below are several powerful strategies to consider.
+Below are strategies to consider.

 If you’d like help incorporating giving into a comprehensive financial plan, you can explore Saxon Financial Group’s financial planning services to learn more.